-HYPERTHYROIDISM INTERVIEW WITH DR. WILSON AND SVETLA BANKOVA OF WWW.GRAVESDISEASECURE.COM
+HYPERTHYROIDISM INTERVIEW: DR. WILSON AND SVETLA BANKOVA OF WWW.GRAVESDISEASECURE.COM

-Dr. Lawrence Wilson, my name is Svetla Bankova and I am the owner of www.Gravesdiseasecure.com -website providing information about GravesÕ Disease and Hyperthyroidism.
+Dr. Wilson, my name is Svetla Bankova and I am the owner of www.Gravesdiseasecure.com, a website providing information about GravesÕ disease and hyperthyroidism.
 Since you have a lot of articles and books regarding the influence of different chemicals on our body and their connection with different diseases, I would like to use this opportunity and ask you a few questions about your research, findings and experience that will be very helpful for my clients battling with GravesÕ Disease and Hyperthyroidism.

 Question 1.
 Dr. Wilson, to my best knowledge hyperthyroidism is a condition in which an overactive thyroid gland is producing an excessive amount of thyroid hormones that circulate in the blood.
 Thyrotoxicosis is a toxic condition that is caused by an excess of thyroid hormones from any cause.
 Thyrotoxicosis can be caused by an excessive intake of thyroid hormone or by overproduction of thyroid hormones by the thyroid gland.